(Waterloo, ON) November 13, 2019 – As a chapter of the Huntington Society of Canada (HSC), Young People Affected by

 What is Huntington disease?

 Huntington disease (HD) is an inherited brain disorder.
 Each child of a parent with HD has a 50% chance of inheriting the disease.
 HD causes cells in parts of the brain to die.
 As the brain cells die, a person with HD becomes less able to control movements, recall events, make decisions and control emotions.
-The disease leads to incapacitation and, eventually, death.
+Learn more here.

 Family is at the heart of our community